Isobutane vs Butane – Isobutane Refrigerant – Isobutane Gas – What is Isobutane?

-Isobutane is also classified as an LPG – Liquefied Petroleum Gas – as are butane and propane.
+Isobutane (isobutane gas) is also classified as an LPG – liquefied petroleum gas – as are butane and propane.

 The main use of isobutane is in refineries, as a gasoline – petrol – additive.

-However, isobutane is different in some important ways.
+However, isobutane (isobutane gas) is different in some important ways.

 Isobutane Refrigerant

-Isobutane is an excellent refrigerant and eco-friendly minus the ozone harming properties of CFCs.
+Isobutane (isobutane gas) is an excellent refrigerant and eco-friendly minus the ozone harming properties of CFCs.

 Isobutane Physical Properties

-The following chart shows some of the isobutane’s physical properties.
+The following chart shows some of the isobutane (isobutane gas) physical properties including the chemical formula of isobutane.

-You can refer back to the chart as we explain the importance of the numbers in the following topics.
+You can refer back to the chart as we explain the importance of the numbers in the following isobutane (isobutane gas) topics.

 Isobutane Gas Properties | Isobutane |